dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

    Note that the `status` key should contain either the string "tachycardic" or "not tachycardic".
 The key `timestamp` should contain a `datetime` string.

-* `GET /api/heart_rate/<patient_id>` should a list of all the previous heart rate measurements for that patient.
+* `GET /api/heart_rate/<patient_id>` should return a list of all the previous heart rate measurements for that patient.
 Timestamps are not required.

 * `GET /api/heart_rate/average/<patient_id>` should return the patients's average heart rate over all measurements you have stored for this patient.